 - Patients may vary in their pharmacokinetic (e.g., half-life, in vivo recovery) and clinical responses.
 Titrate dose and frequency based on factor VIII recovery levels and individual clinical response.

-A guide for dosing OBIZUR for the treatment and prevention of bleeding episodes is provided in Table 1.
+A guide for dosing OBIZUR for the on-demand treatment and control of bleeding episodes is provided in Table 1.
 Maintain the factor VIII activity within the target range.
 Plasma levels of factor VIII should not exceed 200% of normal or 200 units per dL.

-Table 1 : Dosing for Treatment of Bleeding Episodes
+Table 1 Dosing for On-Demand Treatment and Control of Bleeding Episodes

 |Type of Bleeding||Factor VIII Level Required (Units per dL or % of normal)||Initial Dose (Units per kg)||Subsequent Dose||Frequency and Duration of Subsequent Dosing|

 |50 to100||200||Titrate subsequent doses to maintain recommended factor VIII trough levels and individual clinical response||Dose every 4 to 12 hours, frequency may be adjusted based on clinical response and measured factor VIII levels|

 Moderate to severe intramuscular bleeding, retroperitoneal, gastrointestinal, intracranial

 |100 to 200 (To treat an acute bleed) 50 to100 (After acute bleed is controlled, if required)||200||Titrate subsequent doses to maintain recommended factor VIII trough levels and individual clinical response||Dose every 4 to 12 hours, frequency may be adjusted based on clinical response and measured factor VIII levels|

 - Use aseptic technique during the reconstitution procedure.

 - If the patient needs more than one vial of OBIZUR per injection, reconstitute each vial according to the following instructions: